 Conspiracy and Unknowns

 Major gaps exist in our understanding of Epstein's five-decade history, despite extensive documentation.
-Key unresolved questions span his entire career, from alleged early CIA ties in the 1970s to unproven claims about British financier James Goldsmith.
+Key unresolved questions span his entire career, from alleged early CIA ties in the 1970s to his documented 1980s social connections with British financier Sir James Goldsmith.13

 Intelligence connections remained a central mystery through the 1980s and 1990s, with unverified reports that Epstein worked as a spy for the CIA or Israel's Mossad.
 In the 2000s, allegations surfaced about a sophisticated blackmail operation targeting prominent figures, though no concrete evidence emerged.
 Evidence of Gates blackmail appears amateur for a mastermind.